NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 significant_digits = estimate_accuracy(spline)
 σ = evaluate(spline, p)
 ```
-Taking into account new values of `cond` and `significant_digits` and  we can decide of making further correction of the scaling parameter.
+Taking into account new `cond` and `significant_digits` values we decide of making further correction of the scaling parameter.

  For further information, see [Choice of the scaling parameter](https://igorkohan.github.io/NormalHermiteSplines.jl/stable/Parameter-Choice/).